swiftlang/swift/docs/LibraryEvolution.rst

 promises that no stored properties will be added to or removed from the struct, even ``private`` or ``internal`` ones.
 In effect:

-- Reordering stored properties relative to one another is not permitted.
+- Reordering stored instance properties relative to one another is not permitted.
 Reordering all other members is still permitted.
-- Adding new stored properties (public or non-public) is not permitted.
+- Adding new stored instance properties (public or non-public) is not permitted.
   Adding any other new members is still permitted.
-- Existing properties may not be changed from stored to computed or vice versa.
+- Existing instance properties may not be changed from stored to computed or vice versa.
 - Changing the body of any *existing* methods, initializers, or accessors is permitted.
 - Adding or removing observing accessors from public stored properties is still permitted.
-- Removing stored properties is not permitted.
+- Removing stored instance properties is not permitted.
 Removing any other non-public members is still permitted.
 - Adding a new protocol conformance is still permitted.
 - Removing conformances to non-public protocols is still permitted.